Establishing and supporting a sustainable network of Hearing Voices Groups in prisons, secure units and Immigration Removal Centres.

 For information on training, current groups and recent work, visit voicesunlocked.com

 Groups provide support, connection and hope for the thousands of people who hear voices, see visions or have other ‘unusual’ sensory experiences or beliefs in prisons and secure units.

-Women’s Voices Unlocked will offer bespoke support for women to share and to explore their experiences in safe, facilitated spaces, with the aim of reducing stigma, isolation and social exclusion.
-The project will empower women to develop effective coping strategies, improving their confidence and quality of life, and will support them to understand their experiences within their own frames of reference.
+Voices Unlocked supports individuals to share and to explore their experiences in safe, facilitated spaces, with the aim of reducing stigma, isolation and social exclusion.
+The project empowers people to develop effective coping strategies, improving their confidence and quality of life, and to understand their experiences within their own frames of reference.

 - Empower people in prisons, secure units and IRCs to take control of their voice-hearing experience and to learn ways of understanding and coping with them

 - Reduce the distress, fear and stigma experienced by voice-hearers within prisons, secure units and IRCs

 - Ensure that those involved in the project are connected to the Hearing Voices Network, preferably with the contact details of a specific group, on leaving a prison/secure unit

 We offer a variety of free training courses, from our popular Understanding & Supporting People in Prison who Hear Voices and Hearing Voices Group Facilitation training, to more specialist courses such as complex trauma and dissociation.
 We can also provide bespoke in-house training, to find out more, please email us.